 As the model is live and used by all contractors, the model reflects the ongoing design of a project and allows instant access to the most up to date data, thereby reducing uncertainty and greatly reducing the risk of costly mistakes and delays.

-By 2016, the use of collaborative 3D BIM will be compulsory for any companies working on Local and Central Government contracts.
+In 2016, the use of collaborative 3D BIM became compulsory for any company working on Local and Central Government contracts.

 What is BIM?

 BIM brings together all critical information about a project allowing all parties to access it, such as to design their input into a project most effectively.
 BIM can be used to show how individual elements, build sequences and systems relate to each other and can therefore flag up any conflicts at an early stage.

 This reduces the risk of error, therefore providing both time and cost savings, and provides better accuracy in estimation and in the proposal of design solutions.

 BIM can be used to show a buildings entire life cycle from cradle to cradle.
 It can show a building inception, its projected demolition and the materials than could be reused.
 This is helpful when meeting certain planning and building control objectives.